Building a local business network

 Get off the beaten track.
 Consider conducting market research outside your immediate area.
 Based on your findings, think about forming a relationship with a business in a different shopping district in your community.
 This strategy will help you reach new clients who never would have realized your business was only a few streets away.

 Join more than one network.
 Your local network can include more than just other businesses.
 Consider reaching out to local associations or non-profits in the community.
 "The Leigh Gallery is always receptive to teaming up with other like-minded businesses to gain more visibility and expand recognition of our fine art section," says Jean Leigh, owner of The Leigh Gallery in Chicago.
-Leigh belongs to three local merchant groups, including the Central Lakeview Merchants Association, Northalsted Business Alliance, and Lakeview East Chamber of Commerce.
+Leigh belongs to two local merchant groups, Northalsted Business Alliance and Lakeview East Chamber of Commerce.
 During the holidays, the gallery teams up with the local Chambers to utilize their extensive marketing opportunities.
 "By joining up with other Chambers of Commerce, we get so much more exposure from their member base."

 Talk to your customers.
 Develop good relationships with your existing clients, and you may uncover a potential joint venture.
 For instance, if you own a beauty salon and one of your clients is a photographer, you could offer up your styling services in exchange for the next photo shoot he or she works on.
 The better you know your customers, the more opportunities you'll uncover.